RustyRoboticsBV/Rusty.Serialization/README.md

 The node layer is fixed cannot be swapped.
 See the [node documentation document](Documentation/Nodes.md) a list of nodes and their purpose.

 ## Type Support
-The default object codec has explicit support for various .NET, Godot and Unity data types.
+The default object codec has built-in support for various .NET, Godot and Unity data types.
 See the [type table](Documentation/TypeTable.md) for a comprehensive list.

+When the serializer encounters a type, it will first check three things:
+- Does the type have built-in support?
+If so, use the type's converter.
+- Does the type inherit a type with built-in support?
+If so, use the base type's converter.
+- Does the type implement an interface with built-in support?
+If so, use the interface's converter.

-If an object of a type is serialized that is not in the type table, then the system will serialize it using all members for which the following holds:
+If a type fails all three checks, then the system will serialize it using all members for which the following holds:
 - The member is one of the following:
   - A field.
   - A property with both a getter and a setter.